LAST QUARTER 2025

 Aegithalos caudatus

-Long-tailed Tits are usually seen in small noisy groups flying around woodland trees and hedgerows.
-They feed on insects, sometimes switching to seeds in autumn and winter.
+Long-tailed Tits are often observed in small, vocal groups moving around trees in woodlands and hedgerows.
+They primarily feed on insects, but may also change their diet to include seeds during the autumn and winter seasons.

 #